 - varying ceiling and floor heights

-8. Be Creative with Concrete
+8. Create a Contemporary Look with Concrete

 Whether it’s shuttered, polished or even replica, concrete has become the favourite raw material of choice for homeowners looking to introduce industrial style to their homes.